ericniebler/stl2/ext/constructible/constructible.md

 It remains our intention to resist the temptation to constrain the library with semantically meaningless, purely syntactic concepts.

-# Solution
+# Solution description

-At the high level, the solution this paper suggests is to break the object concepts into two logical groups: the lower-level concepts that are largely syntactic (with light semantic constraints), and the higher-level concepts that enforce more semantically meaningful clusters of requirements.
+At the high level, the solution this paper suggests is to break the object concepts into two logical groups: the lower-level concepts that follow the lead of their similarly-named type traits with regard to "odd" types (references, arrays, _cv_ `void`), and the higher-level concepts that deal only with value semantic types.

 The lower-level concepts are those that have corresponding type traits, and behave largely like them: